 Different types of coal

-Coal is divided into different ranks.
-These categories depend on the decomposition process of the coal, which basically means how long the coal has been underground.
-For example, about a 65-84 % content of carbon counts as lignite or peat.
-While between 84-91 % is categorised as hard coal.
+Coal has different ranks.
+These categories depend on the decomposition process of the coal, which means how long the coal has been underground.
+For example, about 65-84 % of carbon content counts as lignite or peat.
+In comparison, between 84-91 % is hard coal.
 A specific difference between lignite and hard coal is that lignite catches fire more easily.
-This is because the carbon content is lower while the amount of hydrogen and oxygen are higher.
+This quality is because the carbon content is lower while the amount of hydrogen and oxygen is higher.

 Global use of brown coal

 Germany and China are the largest producers of brown coal in the world.
 Other significant nations are Russia, the US and Australia.
-The production continues despite the contribution that it has to climate change.
-It is commonly know that the goals of the Paris agreement, of staying below 2 degrees of warming, requires that the majority of the world’s fossil fuels remain in the ground.
+More so, brown coal production continues despite its apparent contribution to climate change.
+To reach the goals of the Paris Agreement, such as staying below 2 degrees of warming, scientist state that the world’s fossil fuels need to remain in the ground.

-Finally, the burning of brown coal has other destructive effects, besides releasing carbon dioxide.
+Finally, burning brown coal has other destructive effects besides releasing carbon dioxide.
 It also releases sulfur dioxide and nitrogen.
-As well as heavy metals such as mercury and cadmium.
-For example mercury is toxic to both humans and the environment.
+More so, heavy metals like mercury and cadmium.
+For example, mercury is toxic to both humans and the environment.